 In winter, you can join us on an unforgettable snowmobile trip to one of Europe's most extreme and exciting natural areas.
 Along the way, guides tell you about the Sámi people, the geographic and climatic conditions, life on the Finnmark coast, and how the local population effectively utilises nature during both the summer and winter seasons.
 Experience snow-clad valleys, fresh winter air and perhaps the mesmerizing Northern Lights in the clear, starry sky.
 'Sámi Autumn' is an excursion where you can learn about the Arctic natural 'pantry and pharmacy', sampling dried-reindeer meat, crowberry juice, herbal tea (nettle) and roseroot tincture.
 You may also feel the presence of the Sámi shaman, Noaidi.

-The North CapeEncounter magnificent landscapes as we cross the 71st parallel on a journey towards North Cape, the northernmost point on the European continent, marked by the photogenic globe monument.
+The North CapeCross the 71st parallel and visit North Cape, the northernmost point on the European continent, marked by the photogenic globe monument.

-Birdwatching SafariFascinated by multitudes of birdlife?
-Come join us on this excursion to see one of Norway´s largest and most impressive bird cliffs, near North Cape.
+Birdwatching SafariJoin us on this excursion to see one of Norway´s largest and most impressive bird cliffs in the Gjesværstappan islands.

-Fishing Village VisitJoin us on a tour to visit two small fishing villages and discover Christmas year round at the very top of Norway.
+Fishing Village VisitJoin us on a tour to visit two colourful fishing villages and discover Christmas, whatever the time of year, at the very top of Norway.